 - One additional Part II module(s) or Part IV module(s)

 - At least 50 MC-FP points (acquired by completion of modules) per three year stage

 In addition, each Diplomate must complete 150 CME credits every 3-year stage and continuously maintain a currently valid, full, unrestricted license to practice medicine in the United States or Canada and continuous compliance with the ABFM Guidelines.

 As long as a Diplomate continues to meet these requirements in each 3-year stage, the Diplomate will be listed as board-certified on the ABFM website.
 If a Diplomate fails to meet a requirement by the specified deadline, the Diplomate will be listed as "not certified" and certificate “withdrawn” on the ABFM website.
 A Diplomate has three years (after becoming "not certified") to regain their certification status by completing the required MC-FP activities.
 Once the delinquent requirement(s) are completed, the Diplomate will again be listed as board-certified (but a break in certification history will be listed permanently on the ABFM website).

 If a Diplomate does not meet the current 3-year stage requirements, and does not complete all previously delinquent modules in the next 3-year stage, the Diplomate will be required to complete the MC-FP Re-Entry Process (which will include successfully completing the MC-FP Examination).

 The MC-FP Re-Entry Process requires:

-- Completion of fifty (50) MC-FP points (acquired by doing modules)
+- Completion of fifty (50) MC-FP points, which includes:

-- Minimum of 1 Part II Module (SAM)
+- Minimum of one (1) Self-Assessment Module (SAM)

-- Minimum of 1 Part IV Module (PPM or approved alternative)
+- Minimum of one (1) Part IV Module (PPM or approved alternative)

 - Completion of one hundred fifty (150) credits of acceptable CME (minimum 50% Division I), acquired in last three (3) years